Harley Reagan: Credentials

-Despite the claims that the Chuluaqui Quodoushka is based on ancient traditions, there is no evidence of this.
+There is no evidence that Chuluaqui Quodoushka is based on ancient traditions.
 Much of the ancient Maya religious tradition is still not understood by scholars and there is no surviving information about Mayan sex rituals.
 The Olmecs were a people in Mexico who predated the Aztecs.
 Their culture disappeared and the only clues left about them are some stone statues and hieroglyphic carvings.
 Olmec mythology has left no documents and therefore cannot have anything to do with modern-day sex rituals.
 Reagan also claimed without evidence that the teachings are also Toltec in origin.

 The Cherokee Nation firmly denies any involvement in the Chuluaqui-Quodoushka.
 Reagan appeared on the HBO program "Real Sex in America" in 1992, promoting Quodoushka as a Cherokee ritual.
 The chief of the Cherokee Nation of Oklahoma at the time, Wilma Mankiller, threatened to sue HBO for misrepresentation, and the Cherokee passed a resolution condemning Reagan and other "plastic shamans".
 Some believe that in order to avoid a lawsuit, Reagan changed his story to the claim that Quodoushka is a blend of many ancient sexual traditions.

 Richard Allen, a research and policy analyst of the Cherokee Nation, said of the Chuluaqui Quodoushka, "Reagan's made it up.
 We learn about sex like everyone else does, behind the barn."